hgryoo/cubrid-manual/en/quick_start.rst

     -rw------- 1 cubrid dbms       176 Jan 11 15:04 testdb_lginf
     -rw------- 1 cubrid dbms       183 Jan 11 15:04 testdb_vinf

-In the above, *testdb* represents a data volume file, testdb_lgar_t represents a background archive log file, testdb_lgat represents an active log file, testdb_lginf represents a log information file, and testdb_vinf represents a volume information file.
+In the above, *testdb* represents a generic volume file, testdb_lgar_t represents a background archive log file, testdb_lgat represents an active log file, testdb_lginf represents a log information file, and testdb_vinf represents a volume information file.

 For details on volumes, see :ref:`database-volume-structure` .
 For details on creating volumes, see :ref:`creating-database`.
-It is recommended to classify and add volumes based on purpose by using the **cubrid addvoldb** utility.
+It is recommended to classify and add volumes based on its purpose by using the **cubrid addvoldb** utility.
 For details, see :ref:`adding-database-volume`.

 Starting Database
 -----------------